 Different forms of Lord Shiva

-Lord Shiva, who is called as ‘Mahadeva’, means ‘great god’.
-Lord Shiva is one of the trimurthis or forms along with Brahma and Vishnu.
-Brahma, Vishnu and Shiva has a cosmic responsibilities of Creation, Maintenance and transformation respectively.
+Lord Shiva, who is also called ‘Mahadeva’, means ‘great god’.
+Lord Shiva is one of the Trimurti or trinity along with Brahma and Vishnu.
+Brahma, Vishnu, and Shiva have a cosmic responsibility of Creation, Maintenance, and transformation respectively.
 Shiva is both form and formless.
 He is ‘Ananta’ or endless.
 He is worshipped in many forms with different situations.
 The different forms are sometimes called as ‘Murthis’.
 There are two types of murthis – Bhoga Murty and Yoga Murti.
 Bhoga murti means Shiva sitting with Shakti and Yoga murti means Shiva in a yoga posture without Shakti.
 Mahashivaratri is the festival associated with Lord Shiva.

 Read: Mahashivaratri Festival

 Lingodbhava is one of the forms of Lord Shiva.
 There is a story mentioned in Shiva Purana, Vayu Purana, and other scriptures.